Why Alpha Rolls Can Make Your Dog's Behavior Worse

-Picture this: Your partner is play-wrestling with your dog, teasing him with a tug toy or ball, and naturally Fido gets excited and jumpy and starts mouthing your partner’s arms or snapping at his face.
+Picture this: Your partner is play-wrestling with your dog, teasing him with a tug toy or ball, and naturally Peanut gets excited and jumpy and starts mouthing your partner’s arms or snapping at his face.
 He thinks its all in play, but your partner wants him to stop.

 A simple and firm “no” has no effect.
-He goes still and tries to ignore him, and that just serves to make Fido even more frustrated and mouthy.
+He goes still and tries to ignore him, and that just serves to make Peanut even more frustrated and mouthy.
 He keeps trying to continue the play.
 Clearly, he didn’t get the memo that the game is off.

 What just happened here?

-If you’ve ever watched certain dog training shows or read outdated training books from unqualified authors, you might have come across the concept of the alpha roll.
+If you’ve ever watched certain dog training shows or read outdated training books, you might have come across the concept of the alpha roll.
 This technique involves physically forcing a dog onto his back and holding him there, supposedly to establish dominance and show the dog who’s the “alpha” (or boss) in the relationship.
 The idea is rooted in the now-debunked notion of dogs being like wolves in a pack, where a dominant “alpha” wolf would force subordinates into submission.
 For more on when and why this theory was debunked, check out this post here.

-Why Do Most People Use It?
+Why Do People Use the Alpha Roll?

 Many people use the alpha roll because they believe it will establish their dominance over the dog, making the dog more obedient and less likely to “challenge their authority”.
 The alpha roll is often suggested by unqualified trainers as a way to correct behavior seen as aggressive, stubborn or defiant, based on the assumption that dogs need to understand who’s in charge.
 This method has been popularized by certain television personalities and outdated training philosophies that emphasize dominance and submission.